LeShaunJ/vsc-json-issue/README.md

 Which is fine in terms of globally mapping a schema; however, it means that stricter mappings are ignored if the tail-end of one mapping's `fileMatch` path equal to the entirety of another mapping's `fileMatch` path.

-Surely, this is *mostly* by design, but if you recall `PROBLEMS` that are raised ([Reproduction Step 7](#repr.step.7)), the validation is in fact validating against *both* schemas––as if one schema is the *parent* of the other.
+<a id="diagnosis.bug"></a>Surely, this is *mostly* by design, but if you recall `PROBLEMS` that are raised ([Reproduction Step 7](#repr.step.7)), the validation is in fact validating against *both* schemas––as if one schema is the *parent* of the other.
 This is confirmed by the appearance of, `Missing property "public_key".
 [Ln 1, Col 1]`, which stems from a [`requirement`](https://github.com/LeShaunJ/vsc-json-issue/blob/25b468beb5920b20560db68a5811807f4089d31c/container/configs/config.schema.json#L12) in [`container/configs/config.schema.json`](https://github.com/LeShaunJ/vsc-json-issue/blob/main/container/configs/config.schema.json) that was *intentionally* left out of [`container/configs/config.json`](https://github.com/LeShaunJ/vsc-json-issue/blob/main/container/configs/config.json) to prove the claim as a **bug**.
 What we're seeing is what one can only assume is **unintentional inheritance**, as this quirk would have otherwise been [explained](https://code.visualstudio.com/docs/languages/json) in some detail or another.

 ## Solution